hiproxy/hiproxy/CONTRIBUTING.md

 ## Contribution Content
 Hiproxy is currently under development, you can choose the following content to contribute:

-1. Features: add new features for hiproxy, such as new commands, directives and new pages.
+1. **Features**: add new features for hiproxy, such as new commands, directives and new pages.
-2. Documentation: At present, hiproxy's documentation is not perfect, you can first understand the use of hiproxy, and then write the usage documentation or technical documentation.
+2. **Documentation**: At present, hiproxy's documentation is not perfect, you can first understand the use of hiproxy, and then write the usage documentation or technical documentation.
 Now many documents are Chinese version, you can also help translate into English version.
-3. Test: At present, hiproxy's test case is not perfect, there are many test cases missing, you can first understand the use scenes of hiproxy, and then write the test.
+3. **Test**: At present, hiproxy's test case is not perfect, there are many test cases missing, you can first understand the use scenes of hiproxy, and then write the test.
-4. Website: hiproxy currently does not have its own domain name and website, you can help hiproxy design or develop a website.
+4. **Website**: hiproxy currently does not have its own domain name and website, you can help hiproxy design or develop a website.

 ## Steps for Contributing
 1. [Create an issue](https://github.com/hiproxy/hiproxy/issues/new) for the bug you want to fix or the feature that you want to add.